 Nelligan White performed an initial site visit to determine the needs of the existing space.
 Our team found cracked asphalt and concrete and faded paint across 6200SF of playground and sprinkler area.
 We learned through discussion with NYCHA representatives that the site had a history of flooding during periods of heavy rainfall.
 Remediating the poor condition of the surfaces and susceptibility to water damage became top priorities.

-Nelligan White proposed and undertook an expanded design rework of the outdoor space.
-The sprinkler area was relocated to the southeast corner of the space.
-Our team also designed a new seating area located at the corner of the playground that gives guardians a comfortable place to sit and watch their children.
-We installed another new seating area accompanied by barbeques in the north section of the space that makes the playground ideal for small gatherings and events.
-Circulation paths were rerouted to emphasize the separation between the service access to the rear of the building and the play area.
-Nelligan White also added gates to close the playground at night.
+Nelligan White proposed and undertook an expanded redesign of the outdoor space.
+The sprinkler area, having been aged painted asphalt, is now a beautiful multicolor safety non-slip surface with new water fixtures.
+Our team designed a new seating area located at the corner of the playground that gives guardians an inviting and comfortable place to sit and watch their children.
+We installed a completely new seating area accompanied by barbeques in the north section of the space to make the playground ideal for small gatherings and events.
+We also rerouted circulation pathways to further separate the service access to the rear of the building and the play area and added gates to close the playground at night.
 Lastly, enlarged and improved garden areas with low maintenance planting provide a buffer from the street and create a compelling, green room.

 This project was substantially completed in December, 2020.